Hello, and welcome to my site.

 I am an ~unofficial~ and aspiring economist with a B.A. in Economics from Middlebury College.
 My research interests focus on development economics, and applied microeconomics more generally.
 I am particularly interested in the intersections of health, poverty, and geography in developing countries in Africa and India.

-I am currently working as a research associate with Professors Paul Niehaus and Karthik Muralidharan at UCSD, splitting my time between data analysis for the JPAL’s Payments and Governance Research Program and helping Prof. Muralidharan write a book on improving service delivery in India.
-I just finished 1.5 years with IDinsight based in Nairobi, Kenya with the non-profit IDinsight to generate rigorous evidence for decision-making by development leaders on the continent.
+I am currently a pre-doctoral fellow with Professors Paul Niehaus and Karthik Muralidharan at UCSD, splitting my time between data analysis for the JPAL’s Payments and Governance Research Program and helping Prof. Muralidharan write a book on improving service delivery in India.
+I previously worked in Nairobi, Kenya with the non-profit IDinsight to generate rigorous evidence for decision-making by development leaders on the continent.

 I fell in love with research while writing my economic thesis on democracy and health in sub-Saharan Africa.
 My work at IDinsight sparked further questions I’d like to investigate at a more sophisticated level, with my own research.
 For example, what healthcare supply chain challenges exist, and what are the most effective solutions in the East African context?
 What are the preferences of the average international development program beneficiary, and how do they differ from typical assumptions?
 Why do they differ?